imajumd1/audiobook/mvp.md

 ## The MVP Promise 🎯

-**"Paste any text, get professional AI audio in 30 seconds or less"**
+**"Paste any text in any supported language, get professional AI audio in 30 seconds or less"**

 This React + Express MVP delivers on that promise with modern UI/UX while keeping the backend complexity minimal.
-The React frontend provides instant feedback and smooth interactions, while the Express backend handles the OpenAI TTS magic.
+The React frontend provides instant feedback, language selection, and smooth interactions, while the Express backend handles text translation and OpenAI TTS magic.

-The magic is in the simplicity - React's reactivity makes it feel instant, while the backend stays focused on one thing: perfect audio generation.
+The magic is in the simplicity - React's reactivity makes it feel instant, while the backend stays focused on two things: perfect translation and perfect audio generation.